stefaniabe/PrimaryParticipationGWAS/README.md

 14) ib1diffvar: Variance of the differene between the shared allele and the average non-shared allele per pair.
 15) ibd2: Number of sibling pairs underlying the ib2mean computations
 16) ib2mean: Allele frequency among sibling pairs sharing the SNP IBD2
-17) ib2meanvar: Variance of the mean genotype per sibling pairs among the sibling pairs sharing the SNP IBD2
+17) ib2meanvar: Variance of the allele frequency per sibling pair among the sibling pairs sharing the SNP IBD2

 # Parent-offspring pairs: Stepwise protocol
 Here it is shown how the transmitted and non-transmitted allele frequencies are computed for parent-offspring pairs.